dogecv/DogeCV/README.md

 **0.5**:
  - Fixed rotated preview on portrait mode.
  - Detectors return an array of images.
 You can cycle through them by tapping on the preview screen

 ## Contact
-If you have any suggestions or questions feel free to contact us at:
-**levi.gershon@outlook.com**
-or
-**Levi -12897 or VictoryForPhil#4759** on Discord
+Please feel free to message us on Discord with the usernames that we have listed above.

-You can also usually spot us on the FTC Discord.
+You can also usually spot us on the FTC Discord and feel free to ask us if you have any questions.